RingCentral SMS/ MMS content policies

-Long-code and Toll-free SMS when used outside of High Volume SMS do not automatically manage opt-outs, and you will need to manage and track opt-out requests when not using High Volume SMS.
+Long-code and Toll-free SMS when used outside of our High Volume SMS solution do not automatically manage opt-outs, and you will need to manage and track opt-out requests when not using High Volume SMS.
 Similarly, you will need to manage opt-outs received through other methods, to avoid sending SMS to consumers that have opted out.

 While SMS provides a great way to engage your opted-in customers, there are limitations and restrictions in terms of what types of messages may be sent, and to the content of the messages.
 The following campaigns are strictly prohibited across all of RingCentral's SMS solutions:

 - Credit repair offers

 - Debt collection attempts

 - Secret shopper advertisements

 - Political advertisements and messages